 The RSUs may vest with respect to a number of shares that is between 0% and 200% of the target number of shares specified in the applicable award agreement.
 Vesting of shares occurs at the end of the three-year performance period, ending on December 31, 2017, based upon a weighted average of the Company's achievement of pre-determined goals, during each of the three years of the performance period, with respect to the Company's EBITDA growth (50% weighting), EBITDA margin (25% weighting) and rental gross profit growth (25% weighting).
 If the threshold level of performance is not achieved none of the RSUs will vest at the end of the performance period.
 If the threshold level of performance is achieved, 50% of the shares subject to the award will vest.
 If the target level of performance is achieved, 100% of the shares subject to the award will vest.
-If the target level of performance during any fiscal year falls between the threshold and target performance levels, or between the target and maximum performance levels, with respect to any of the three performance categories, the weighting for that category will be determined by linear interpolation.
+If the maximum level of performance is achieved, 200% of the shares subject to the award will vest.
+If performance during any fiscal year falls between the threshold and target performance levels, or between the target and maximum performance levels, with respect to any of the three performance categories, the weighting for that category will be determined by linear interpolation.